apache/metron/metron-analytics/metron-statistics/README.md

   * Input:
     * number - The number to take the absolute value of
   * Returns: The absolute value of the number passed in.
+* `BIN`
+  * Description: Computes the bin that the value is in given a set of bounds.
+  * Input:
+    * value - The value to bin
+    * bounds - A list of value bounds (excluding min and max) in sorted order.
+  * Returns: Which bin N the value falls in such that bound(N-1) < value <= bound(N).
+No min and max bounds are provided, so values smaller than the 0'th bound go in the 0'th bin, and values greater than the last bound go in the M'th bin.

 ### Distributional Statistics